bugti-shop/Link-building/README.md

 ## 📄 License

 This project is open for educational and portfolio purposes.
-Please credit [Mustafa Bugti](mailto:your-email@example.com) if reused.
+Please credit [Ghulam Mustafa](mailto:bugtishop@gmail.com) if reused.